COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-In 2020 in the United States, it is estimated that 21,750 new cases of ovarian cancer will be diagnosed, and 13,940 deaths will be caused by this disease.
+In 2021 in the United States, it is estimated that 21,410 new cases of ovarian cancer will be diagnosed, and 13,770 deaths will be caused by this disease.
 Using statistical models for analysis, rates for new ovarian cancer cases have been falling on average 2.3% each year over the last 10 years.
-Death rates have been falling on average 2.3% each year from 2007 to 2016.
-In 2016, the overall incidence rate for ovarian carcinoma among women aged 65 years and older was 36.5 cases per 100,000 women-years.
-Given that the Surveillance, Epidemiology, and End Results Program does not adjust for oophorectomy or salpingectomy, racial differences in the prevalence of women who had undergone these procedures could bias racial rate comparisons.
-A statistically significant decrease in delayed adjusted incidence of 1.7% among whites from 2000 to 2016 and 0.7% among blacks from 2000 to 2016 was observed.
-A statistically significant decrease in mortality rates of 2.3% per year among whites from 2003 to 2016 and 1.8% per year among blacks from 2002 to 2016 was observed.
-The population lifetime risk of ovarian cancer is 1.3%; the population lifetime risk of dying from ovarian cancer is 0.88%.
+Death rates have been falling on average 2.3% each year from 2009 to 2018.
+In 2017, the overall incidence rate for ovarian carcinoma among women aged 65 years and older was 37.4 cases per 100,000 women-years.
+Given that the Surveillance, Epidemiology, and End Results (SEER) Program does not adjust for oophorectomy or salpingectomy, racial differences in the prevalence of women who had undergone these procedures could bias racial rate comparisons.
+A statistically significant decrease in delayed adjusted incidence of 1.7% among White women from 2000 to 2016 and 0.7% among Black women from 2000 to 2016 was observed.
+A statistically significant decrease in mortality rates of 2.3% per year among White women from 2003 to 2016 and 1.8% per year among Black women from 2002 to 2016 was observed.
+The population lifetime risk of ovarian cancer is 1.22%; the population lifetime risk of dying from ovarian cancer is 0.86%.

 Histology and Pathogenesis of Ovarian, Fallopian Tube, and Primary Peritoneal Cancer